Psychometric Foundations and Evaluation Criteria at Testkokoro

 Likert Scale

-Our assessments use a Likert scale, which measures the degree of agreement or frequency with which a person exhibits behaviors or attitudes related to specific competencies (such as honesty, critical thinking, responsibility, etc.).
+Our assessments use a Likert scale, which measures the degree of agreement or frequency with which a person exhibits behaviors or attitudes related to different competencies (such as honesty, critical thinking, responsibility, among others).

 Consistency Evaluation

-We analyze the candidate's overall response pattern to assess internal consistency.
-This helps validate the sincerity and stability of the answers, minimizing biases such as social desirability.
+We analyze the overall response pattern to assess internal consistency, which helps validate the sincerity and stability of responses and minimizes biases such as social desirability.

-Each assessed competency is categorized into one of the following levels:
+Each evaluated competency is classified into the following levels:

 Very low